danpeig/node-red-meshtastic-msg/README.md

 This node was created by [Daniel BP](http://www.danbp.org) and is available under the MIT license.

 ## Version history
+- **3.1 (11/11/2025)**
+    - Trace and error messages now use Node-RED implementation (trace messages require special configuration in Node-RED `settings.js`)
+    - Added status indicators for all nodes
+    - Improved the status node with textual output and extra status levels
+    - Updated example: error catch and status node
+    - Bug fix: all errors should be handled by the nodes preventing Node-RED crashes
+    - Improved Mesthastic Web fundamentals boilerplate
 - **3.0 (06/11/2025)**
     - [Meshtastic Web](https://github.com/meshtastic/web) library version **2.6.7**
     - Tested/validated with the following versions of the device firmware: **2.6.11**